Jamie Smart (author)

-Jamie Smart is a British author and speaker.
-He is most known for writing CLARITY: Clear Mind, Better Performance, Bigger Results, a book about achieving mental clarity.
-In 2015, he published his second book, titled Little Book of Clarity: A Quick Guide to Focus and Declutter Your Mind.
+Jamie Smart (born 20th century) is a British speaker and writer.

+He is known for writing Clarity: Clear Mind, Better Performance, Bigger Results, a 2013 book about achieving mental clarity.
+In 2015, he published his second book, Little Book of Clarity: A Quick Guide to Focus and Declutter Your Mind.

 Career

 Smart grew up in an alcoholic household and started drinking by the age of 12.
-In his early 30s he decided to stop drinking, but found himself left with a thinking problem leading to stress and depression.
+In his early 30s, he decided to stop drinking, but found himself left with a thinking problem leading to stress and depression.
 He became curious about how the mind works, started exploring positive psychology and created a company called Salad in 2003 creating education programs.
 He sold the business in 2012.